 The tastes of ingredients in TCM also determine what Organs and Meridians they target.
-As such dwarf lilyturf roots are thought to target the Stomach, the Heart and the Lung.
-In TCM the Stomach is responsible for receiving and ripening ingested food and fluids.
+As such Mai Dong is thought to target the Heart, the Lung and the Stomach.
+In addition to regulating Blood flow, in TCM the Heart is believed to be the store of the 'Mind' which basically refers to someone's vitality.
+In addition to performing respiration, the Lungs are thought in TCM to be a key part of the production chain for Qi and the Body Fluids that nourish the body.
+The Stomach is responsible for receiving and ripening ingested food and fluids.
 It is also tasked with descending the digested elements downwards to the Small Intestine.
-In addition to regulating Blood flow, the Heart is believed to be the store of the 'Mind' which basically refers to someone's vitality.
-In addition to performing respiration, the Lungs are thought in TCM to be a key part of the production chain for Qi and the Body Fluids that nourish the body.

 Ophiopogonis Radix can be used either as a healthy food or a therapeutic agent for disease prevention and treatment.1